farsheedify/SubReveal/README.md

 - Extract IP Addresses of Subdomains Using Nslookup
 - Scan Top 25 Ports Using NMAP on Extracted IP Address List in Previous Stage

-In addition to having these tools in the current working directory, make sure to have

 # Usage
 Get the script, get all the executables of tools (Amass, Subfinder, Assetfinder and HTTPX) and make sure all files are executable (use chmod +x command if necessary), and run the script:
 ```bash